andriikopp/research-calculations/README.md

 2. JS-BIDT is a tool for BI (Business Intelligence) dashboards design and templating.

+# research-calculations-python/bpm-cv
+Using computer vision and fuzzy logic to assess quality of business process models.

 # research-calculations-* (NOT RELEVANT)
 Related solutions/calculations in other languages, prototypes, algorithms test, etc.